kjbrum/dvlp/README.md

 Tasks:
     cleanup          Remove all the config files
-    init             Set up the project files
+    config           Set up the config file for a specific project init             Set up the project files
     list             List all available projects
-    start            Set up a project
+    start            Run a project's tasks
-        <project>    Name of the project you want to work on
+        <project>    Name of the project you want to run
     update           Download the latest version of dvlp version          Display the current version
 ```